ScreamingSandals/BedWars/docs/shop.md

   price: 9 iron
 ```

-As we can see, the `stack` attribute is now map, which allows more attributes to be present.
+As we can see, the `stack` attribute is now a map, which allows more attributes to be present.
 For example, we can enchant our Super Pickaxe with Fortune III.

 ```yaml
 - stack: